MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Add return codes to a supported application deployment type.

 ### [Add-CMDeploymentTypeSupersedence](Add-CMDeploymentTypeSupersedence.md)
-Add a deployment type supersedence in Configuration Manager.
+Add a deployment type supersedence.
+This cmdlet is deprecated.

 ### [Add-CMDeviceAffinityToUser](Add-CMDeviceAffinityToUser.md)
 Adds device affinity to a Configuration Manager user.

 ### [Add-CMDeviceCollectionDirectMembershipRule](Add-CMDeviceCollectionDirectMembershipRule.md)
-Adds a Direct Rule membership rule to a device collection.
+Add a direct membership rule to a device collection.

 ### [Add-CMDeviceCollectionExcludeMembershipRule](Add-CMDeviceCollectionExcludeMembershipRule.md)
-Adds an exclude membership rule to one or more Configuration Manager device collections.
+Add an exclude membership rule to a device collection.

 ### [Add-CMDeviceCollectionIncludeMembershipRule](Add-CMDeviceCollectionIncludeMembershipRule.md)
-Adds an Include Collections membership rule to a device collection.
+Add an include membership rule to a device collection.

 ### [Add-CMDeviceCollectionQueryMembershipRule](Add-CMDeviceCollectionQueryMembershipRule.md)
-Adds a query membership rule to one or more Configuration Manager device collections.
+Add a query membership rule to a device collection.

 ### [Add-CMDistributionPoint](Add-CMDistributionPoint.md)
 Add a distribution point role.